 To overcome biases introduced by anthropogenic pressures on where terrestrial mammals live, we used current and present natural range maps from the PHYLACINE database (Faurby et al. 2018).
 Present natural ranges are estimates of where species could be today in the complete absence of influence of modern humans (Homo sapiens) through time (Faurby and Svenning 2015).
 Presence locations were generated within combined current and present natural range maps with a 20 km separation, excluding locations reported above the highest elevation for each species in the International Union for Conservation of Nature (IUCN) Red List or, if not stated, 4,000 m, which is roughly the 95 percentile for upper elevations of mammals reported in the IUCN Red List (IUCN 2016).
 In total, we identified 4,201 extant terrestrial mammal species with range maps excluding genus Homo, pinnipeds, cetaceans, and bats.

-We used climatic variables from the Worldclim v 2.0 database at 2.5 arc-minute resolution and resampled to 5 km (Fick and Hijmans 2017).
+We used climatic variables from the Worldclim v 2.0 database at 2.5 arc-minute resolution (Fick and Hijmans 2017)and reprojected to 5 km using bilinear interpolation and a Behrmann equal-area projection.
 The four spatially refined variables we chose are maximum temperature of the warmest month (Bio 5), minimum temperature of the coldest month (Bio 6), precipitation of wettest quarter (Bio 16) and precipitation of driest quarter (Bio 17).
 We selected these variables as they capture extreme conditions and, thus, likely represent surrogates for factors limiting the distributions of species.
-To ensure multi-collinearity should not be problematic, we made sure the variance inflation factor among climatic variables was below 4 (O’brien 2007)
+To minimise potential issues with multi-collinearity, we ensured variance inflation factor (VIF) among climatic variables was below 4 (O’Brien 2007); VIF values for Bio 5 = 2.69, for Bio 6 = 3.44, for Bio 16 = 1.83, and Bio 17 = 1.41.

-.

 To model the climatic suitability of terrestrial mammals, we fitted maximum entropy (Maxent) models as implemented in the maxnet R-package based on inhomogenous Poisson processes (S. J. Phillips et al. 2017).
 Maxent is a presence-background approach, in which environments occupied by a species are contrasted with the available environmental space.
-To ensure greater representation of environmental variables available for each species, we increased the number of randomly sampled background records to 100,000 within a buffer of 4,000 km of the present natural range (here we cite the paper that used 3000km buffer size).
+To ensure greater representation of environmental variables available for each species, we increased the number of randomly sampled background records up to 100,000 within a buffer of 4,000 km of the present natural range (here we cite the paper that used 3000km buffer size).
 To assess reliability of projections we ran a sensitivity analysis with a buffer size of 500 km.
 We used the default settings, besides disabling threshold features to avoid locally overfitted response curves (Merow, Smith, and Silander Jr 2013; Merow et al. 2014).
 To ensure robust predictions, we modelled species that had at least 30 presence locations, thus excluding 396 rare island endemics.